 Cruz’s use of that phrase as a putdown in a GOP debate in January has hung around his neck like an anchor, particularly in New York City, where’s he’s been skewered in the tabloids and repeatedly heckled at campaign events.

-But Cruz is forging ahead in his quest to pick up delegates, insisting that he was criticizing the liberal policies often synonymous with New York and not the state itself.
+But Cruz is forging forward in his quest to pick up delegates, insisting that he wasn’t criticizing the state as a whole, only the policies often synonymous with New York.

 This story has been corrected to show the New York primary is April 19.

 Associated Press writers Michael Balsamo in New York and David Klepper in Scotia, New York contributed reporting.